childsb/glusterfs-hadoop-docs/UsingOozie.markdown

     hadoop fs -put workflow.xml glusterfs:///user/oozie/oozietest2/workflow.xml

+**  Time to create the last component: you will need one of more binaries in that oozie will run. **

+Binaries are simply the jar file which are the code which oozie calls in tasks.  ** Oozie can call "main" methods in arbitrary java classes, or it can use its MapReduce XML definitions to call Mapper and Reducer classes. **  It can also run pig/hive tasks as well.
+In any case, one way or another certain jars must obviously be made available to the job submission runtime.
+In this particular case, we are using a MapReduce example.

+This is done by putting them in the "lib/" folder under your job's main directory.

-Finally, you will need one of more binaries in that oozie will run.
-The simplest place to start is with the oozie examples jar, like this one: https://forge.gluster.org/hadoop/simple-smokes/blobs/master/oozie-smoke/lib/oozie-examples-2.3.2-cdh3u4.jar
+** The simplest place to start is with the oozie examples jar,** like this one: https://forge.gluster.org/hadoop/simple-smokes/blobs/master/oozie-smoke/lib/oozie-examples-2.3.2-cdh3u4.jar.
+So, the final step in creating our "oozietest2" job, might be to do this:

+    wget https://forge.gluster.org/hadoop/simple-smokes/blobs/master/oozie-smoke/lib/oozie-examples-2.3.2-cdh3u4.jar -O myjar.jar
     hadoop fs -put myjar.jar glusterfs:///user/oozie/oozietest2/lib/myjar.jar

+** At this point, you have created all the necessary components for your workflow, ** both locally (your job.properties file) and on the DFS (your DFS home job directory has a workflow.xml and jar files under lib/)

-Now, finally, you can submit your oozie job like this:
+Now, finally, you can **  submit your oozie job **  like this:

     oozie job -oozie http://localhost:11000/oozie -config j2.properties -run

-And monitor its progress in the YARN UI (you can also monitor it using oozie job -log commands, but sometimes it appears that OOZIE-1700 causes oozie to report failure when jobs actually succeed, so for now, we suggest monitoring the actual YARN history server).
+** And monitor its progress in the YARN UI **  (you can also monitor it using oozie job -log commands, but sometimes it appears that OOZIE-1700 causes oozie to report failure when jobs actually succeed, so for now, we suggest monitoring the actual YARN history server).